beshprakash11/serverwatch/README.md

 # serverwatch
 ## Features
 - watch specific directory
+- copy create data form source to destination
-- on updated copy data from source to target folder
+- copy updated data from soruce to destinatin
+- deleted data in destination incase of file deleted in soruces
 -